lunamidori5/lrm-testing/README.md

 *   `lrm_chat.py`: This script serves as an interactive testing environment for LRMs.
 Users can experiment with different models and prompts to evaluate their performance in a conversational setting.
 Think of it as a sandbox for LRM exploration and validation.

-*   `lrm_qna_trainer.py`: This script focuses on training or fine-tuning the LRM for question answering.
-It prepares the training data (likely question-answer pairs), loads a pre-trained LRM, and then outputs the new training data as the user fills out the questions or the LRM fills out the questions.

 *   `lrm_qna_trainer.py`: This script focuses on knowledge extraction and preparation.
 It processes a text file and transforms the data into a structured JSON format.
 This JSON output is designed for use in other applications (IE ``unsloth``), effectively creating a knowledge base for LRMs to draw upon.
 In essence, it's a data pipeline for training or augmenting LRMs with specific information.

 ## Pre-requisites